billgraziano/xelogstash/README.md

 ### Release 1.4.X

 * Add some very limited macOS (darwin) support.
-You'll have to compile it yourself and trusted connections don't work.
+You'll have to compile it yourself.
+* Updated the README and some samples

 ### Release 1.4.3